jamiesmith/kstars-on-osx/README.md

 The install selections I chose:
    ![qt install options](/images/qt-install-options.png "qt install options")

-### Download the scripts from this repo

-Downloading and running the build script.
+### Downloading the files from this repo and running the build script.

 ```console
 	mkdir -p ~/Projects